BEFH/snakemake-executor-plugin-lsf/README.md

-# snakemake-executor-plugin-slurm
+# snakemake-executor-plugin-LSF

-A Snakemake executor plugin for submitting jobs to a SLURM cluster.
+A Snakemake executor plugin for submitting jobs to a LSF cluster.